 The exhibit, however, only takes place on the weekends, so be sure to mark it on your calendar early.

-Photography by Sam Grier, WCPO contributor and Emily Maxwell, WCPO photojournalist
+Photography by Samantha Grier, WCPO contributor and Emily Maxwell, WCPO photojournalist